kamjamaya/azurecrashcourse/README.md

 Here you can select the subscription, Resource group, region, and performance that you want the storage account to be in.
 The storage account name needs to be globally unique.

 ![Screenshot 9 Azure ](https://github.com/user-attachments/assets/0c6fe9ab-28d1-46ea-9dcd-aa4d62ca880d)

+Scroll all the way down to the bottom of the page to explore redundancy options.
+Once finished, click “review and create.”